-PyTopo is a Python-gtk script which interprets local tiled map data (for instance, from a Topo! data CD), and displays it in an interactive viewer, where you can scroll to adjacent maps, switch between resolutions, or produce a map image for printing or editing.
+PyTopo is a Python-gtk map viewer which interprets local tiled map data and displays it in an interactive viewer, where you can scroll to adjacent maps, switch between resolutions, or produce a map image for printing or editing.

 The latest and greatest is always in the current git version: PyTopo hosted on Github.

 There's an older experimental MeeGo package for anyone interested in trying it, and I'd be interested to know if it works on other RPM platforms as well: PyTopo-1.0-1-beta1.noarch.rpm.